claudiobarsante/claudiobarsante/README.md

 ### Hi there 👋, I'm Claudio !!!

 I'm a self-employed software developer with 15 years of experience developing software.

-I'm passionate about creating smart and clean solutions from scratch.
-For the last 6 years, I’ve been delivering solutions with .Net -- to connect banks and notary offices.
+In my work I strive to create beauty, deliver delight, simplify the complex and make technology more human 🤓.

 - 🌱 Now I'm more focused on the front-end with React and mobile development with React Native.